rsveldema/iouring-interface/README.md

 client to send a request to a server and read its response.

 The src/echo_server.cpp program shows how to use the library as a server.
-It waits for incoming connections with accept() and then prints what it receives.
+It waits for incoming connections and then prints what it receives.